 Parking is not allowed in the driveway encircling the Steubenville .Campus.
-This is a designated fire lane and illegally parked vehicles may be ticketed by College security and/or the Steubenville Police Department.
+This is a designated fire lane and illegallyparked vehicles may be ticketed by College security and/or the Steubenville Police Department.
+Designated visitor parking is clearly labeled at the Steubenville Campus.
 Vehicles may also be towed at the owner's expense if illegally parked.
 Security may ticket, levy fines or place "boots" on illegally parked cars.
 The severity of the action will depend on the length and frequency of illegal actions.